 The GOODTIME, a family owned and operated business started its operations in the spring of 1958.
 It continued to keep alive the name and tradition of providing safe sailing’s of the Cleveland and Cuyahoga River area, and has rightfully become an institution to the city of Cleveland.
 The GOODTIME’S “Cuyahoga River Tour” has become a “staple” in the educational field trip option of ALL districts within a seventy mile radius of Cleveland and a “top” city tour while visiting Cleveland.
 Guests range from local residents to the famous from far, far away.
 Distinguished guests from around the globe become “passengers” while sightseeing during a stay at the world-renowned Cleveland Clinic.
 Celebrities include the late Peter Jennings, Halle Berry, Willard Scott, Chuck Norris, Drew Carey, Robert Redford, Cleveland Television Anchors & Sports figures alike.

-In 1984, Vince and Herbert Fryan, sold the Company to the current owner - Capt.
-Jim Fryan.
-Twenty - six years after the "resurrection" of the Name GOODTIME, it was about to undergo a dramatic change.
+In 1984, Vince and Herbert Fryan, sold the Company to Capt.
+Jim Fryan, the 2nd generation in the Company.
+Twenty – six years after the “resurrection” of the Name GOODTIME, the GOODTIME II was about to undergo a dramatic change.
 This change included added trips, several cosmetic improvements and a new perspective on the business at hand.